In this article

 What we’re looking for

-Filling: Sherica Maynard of Interior Design by S&S says the fill should be the quality you pay the most attention to.
+Sheritca Maynard of Interior Design by S&S says the fill of your comforter should be the quality you pay the most attention to, whether you’re looking for down or down-alternative options.
 Not only will it impact how warm the comforter will be, but it will also play a huge role in the comfort of your bed, especially for those who want something exceptionally fluffy.
-Many of our experts prefer down alternative because it can be more ecofriendly and hypoallergenic and less lumpy than down (which tends to be more expensive anyway).
-It also won’t shed feathers every night.
-However, interior designer Elizabeth Strianese of her namesake studio thinks nothing compares to high-end goose-down comforters, which she says have “left a mark on my sleeping psyche.”
-It all depends on personal preference.
+Many of our experts prefer down alternative, which is typically made from synthetic polyester fibers, sometimes derived from recycled plastic, because it can be more ecofriendly, hypoallergenic, and less lumpy than down.

-Weight: Sweaty sleepers should be able to enjoy the coziness of a comforter without the excessive heat.
-Interior designer Linda Hayslett of LH.Designs says the weight “can determine how hot or cool you are when sleeping” because, to state the obvious, the heavier it is, the warmer it is.
+Sweaty sleepers should be able to enjoy the coziness of a comforter without the excessive heat.
+Interior designer Linda Hayslett of LH.Designs says the weight “can determine how hot or cool you are when sleeping” since the heavier it is, the warmer it is.
 Pick an “all season” or “summer” comforter if you would like something on the cooler side; these are usually more lightweight.